SharonKarichaly/Jenkins-Python-Pipeline/README.md

-How to Remotely execute python script using the Jenkins pipeline
+How to execute python script using the Jenkins pipeline
 # What is Jenkins?

 Jenkins is a continuous open-source integration written in Java. it is a Continuous Integration and Continuous delivery tool.
 We can orchestrate application deployments using Jenkins with a wide range of freely available community plugins and native Jenkins workflows.